Fact check: Trump's false claim that Democrats threatened Ukraine aid

 Breaking News Emails

-Trump, who faces an impeachment inquiry, floated the claim in a Wednesday news conference, saying that Democrats "threatened" Ukrainian President Volodymyr Zelenskiy "if he didn't do things."
+Trump, who faces an impeachment inquiry, floated the claim in a news conference Wednesday, saying that Democrats "threatened" Ukrainian President Volodymyr Zelenskiy "if he didn't do things."
 Rep. Devin Nunes, the ranking member of the House Intelligence Committee and a fierce defender of the president, made a similar point Thursday during the committee's hearing with the acting director of national intelligence.

 "Today, they accused the president of pressuring Ukrainians to take actions that would help himself or hurt his political opponents.
 Yet there are numerous examples of Democrats doing the exact same thing,” the California Republican said.